rayryeng/Udacity_Deep_Learning_Nanodegree/README.md

 ## Project #3 - Generate Seinfeld TV Scripts

 The goal is to generate a Seinfeld TV script given text that contains multiple episodes of Seinfeld over multiple seasons.
 This can be found in `Generate-TV-Scripts-P3`.
 The completed notebook can be found in `Generate-TV-Scripts-P3/dlnd_tv_script_generation.ipynb`, with the HTML render of the notebook for submission.
 The model checkpoint for the script generator can be found in the aforementioned directory too.

+## Project #5 - Deploying a Sentiment Analysis Model with AWS SageMaker

+The goal of this project was to work with the IMDB movie review dataset and create a predictive model that can predict whether a movie review is positive or negative.
+The instructions for completion and deployment can be found in `Sentiment-Analysis-Model-P5`.
+The notebook file found in this directory is the overall assignment, with directions to modify the necessary files to complete the task.
+Pleaste note that this project was already completed as part of my Machine Learning Engineer Nanodegree requirements and can be found here: https://github.com/rayryeng/Udacity_Machine_Learning_Engineer_Nanodegree/tree/master/sentiment_analysis_model.
+The same notebook and HTML render of the notebook was used for submission.